acceleratedscience/open-ad-toolkit/README.md

 ## Notes

--   Only available for Linux and MacOS
+-   Only available for Linux (including Windows 11 WSL) and MacOS
 -   Currently only the OpenAI API is available for the _Tell Me_ Function (WatsonX coming soon)
 -   If you're on Mac and not installing into a virtual environment, you may need use `pip3` and `python3` instead of `pip` and `python` respectively.<br>